Chaturmasya: Literature

 Chaturmasya begins on the eleventh day of the Hindu lunar month of Ashadha or Devashayani Ekadashi.
-This is celebrated as the day that the deity Vishnu falls asleep on his serpent, Shesha, for a period of four months and wakes up on Prabodhini Ekadashi.
+This is celebrated as the day that the deity Vishnu enters a yogic sleep (yoga nidra) on his serpent, Shesha, for a period of four months and wakes up on Prabodhini Ekadashi.
 This is associated with the story of King Bali and Vishnu's incarnation as Vamana.
 Bali, the king of demons, had seized power from the Indra (the king of the gods) and was ruling over the entire universe.
 The gods sought shelter from Vishnu to regain their power.
-Vishnu incarnated as Vamana, a dwarf, and asked Bali for 3 steps of land.
+Vishnu incarnated as Vamana, a dwarf, and asked Bali for three steps of land.
 As soon as Bali obliged, Vamana assumed a gigantic form.
 With his first step, he covered the entire earth, and with his second step he covered the mid-world.
 Since there was no place for his third step, Bali suggested that Vamana place it on his head.
-Vamana was pleased with him and granted him a boon, and with his third step, sent Bali to Patala(netherworld).
+Vamana was pleased with him and granted him a boon, and with his third step, sent Bali to Patala (netherworld).
 According to the boon, Bali requested Vamana or Vishnu to live with him in Patala.
 Vishnu obliged which worried all of the deities, including the goddess Lakshmi (Vishnu's consort).
 Lakshmi then devised a plan which only allowed Vishnu to live with Bali for a certain duration.
 This duration is also known as Chaturmasya or the period that Vishnu "sleeps" while visiting King Bali.

+Followers of the Shaivism sect recall the story of the churning of the ocean of milk.
+The story is recalls how Shiva saved creation by drinking poison called "halahala" which emerged from the ocean while it was being churned by the asuras (demons) and devas (demigods).
+The poison was held at his throat to prevent it from spreading to the rest of the body, thus turning it blue.